 Working Proofs for State-Level Science

 The past year’s cuts to science funding, haphazard layoffs and rehires at federal agencies, and myriad threats to federal support for research universities have left many researchers demoralized.
 In fast-moving and deeply uncomfortable times like this, the science community searches for a story about where we are going.
-Maybe it’s time to find a new narrative—one that emphasizes states as the places where transformative ideas about the relationship between science and the public can emerge.
-After nearly 80 years of federally driven science policy, the stories in this issue show how states may be able to offer new models to connect the research enterprise with the public’s needs.
+After nearly 80 years of federally driven science policy, the stories in this issue demonstrate that states can be places where transformative ideas about the relationship between science and the public can emerge, possibly offering new models to connect the research enterprise with society’s needs.

 Editor's Journal